 For exposed pipes with limescale around its joints, wrap a vinegar-soaked rag around the affected area and secure it with string.

 If vinegar isn’t getting the job done, you can always step up to a chemical cleaning solution -- just be sure to look for one formulated specifically for calcium, lime and rust.

 Keep in mind that these solutions aren’t as gentle as household vinegar, so you’ll want to avoid exposure to your skin and use caution when using it to clean fixtures that have metallic or delicate finishes.

 If limescale is a consistent problem in your home, it’s time to consider a water softening system.
 These systems mix sodium-based solutions into your incoming water supply to counteract the damaging effects of mineral buildup.
 That’s not just good news for your pipes and appliances, it also means healthier skin and cleaner clothes and dishes.

-For professional hard water testing or to discuss the different types of water softening systems, reach out to your local, licensed plumbers.
+For professional hard water testing or to discuss the different types of water softening systems, contact the plumbing pros at Hawthorne Plumbing, Heating & Cooling.

 Check out our list of home repairs related articles below for more information on how to keep your home in top condition!